Armed Forces Division

 The Armed Forces Division (AFD) (বাংলাদেশ সশস্ত্র বাহিনী বিভাগ) is the principal national command authority for national defense of the People's Republic of Bangladesh.
 The command and control of the Bangladesh Armed Forces is exercised in this division, under direct control and supervision by the prime minister, who is also in charge of Ministry of Defence.
-Lieutenant General Waqar Uz Zaman is the present Armed Forces Division's Principal Staff Officer.
-The headquarter is located in Dhaka Cantonment.
+The headquarters is located in Dhaka Cantonment.

 History

-In 1976, then President Ziaur Rahman organised and created the Commander-in-Chief's Secretariat under the office of the President, consolidating central authority dealing with all national security issues while operating under various degrees of authority and responsibility under Ministry of Defense.
+In 1976, the then President Ziaur Rahman organised and created the Commander-in-Chief's Secretariat under the office of the President, consolidating central authority dealing with all national security issues while operating under various degrees of authority and responsibility under Ministry of Defense.
 President Abdus Sattar intended to further organize and structure the body into Bangladesh National Security Council under the office of the President.
 However, President Hossain Mohammad Ershad put an immediate hold to bringing the NSC under full civilian control after seizing state power.
 It was named the Supreme Command Headquarters after 8 years, on 10 November 1986 sealing armed forces control over national security.